 The legal term pain and suffering is shorthand for the physical pain and mental or emotional anguish a person experiences after experiencing an injury caused by another person.
 These damages often make up a considerable amount of a settlement or a jury’s award in a a personal injury case.

-Unlike lost wages and medical expenses — which can usually be determined to a reasonably certain amount—it is much harder to put a monetary figure on pain and suffering.
-Every person has a different threshold of pain and suffering, and what one person may be able to brush off as insignificant and a nuisance may be disabling to another person.
+Unlike lost wages and medical expenses — which can usually be determined to a specific amount—it is difficult to put a monetary figure on pain and suffering.
+Every person has a different threshold of pain and suffering, and different injuries affect people in various ways.

 Traditionally, physical pain has been easier to prove and more acceptable to the courts and juries than mental suffering.
-However, with the advances in psychiatry and psychology, juries have begun to understand that the emotional damages suffered by a person are often more severe in the long run than are the physical injuries.
+However, with the advances in psychiatry and psychology, juries have begun to understand that the emotional damages suffered by a person are often more long lasting than physical injuries.